ArtavanTechnologies/GoharMind/README.md

 ## Legal Notice

-GoharMind, its name, logo, product concept, documentation, architecture, source code, models, datasets, interfaces, and associated intellectual property are protected by their respective rights.
+GoharMind, its name, logo, product concept, documentation, architecture, software, models, datasets, interfaces, and associated intellectual property are owned or claimed by their respective rights holder.

 No permission is granted to reproduce, distribute, commercialize, modify, or represent these materials without prior written authorization.